codeonlyjs/website/content/guide/components.md

 ## Binding Elements

-To access the DOM element in a template, use the `bind` setting.
+To access the DOM element in a template, use the `bind` directive.

 eg: suppose you're using a third party light-box component as a photo
     viewer and it needs to be passed a root element to work in.